Application deadline: Sept 1, 2023

 For the first seven weeks of the program class will meet three days a week, eight hours a day.
 Days and times may vary per quarter.
 The last four weeks of the program will be in the clinical setting on a full-time basis (Monday - Friday, eight hours each day).

-This program provides education for individuals seeking a career in the laboratory as a California Certified Phlebotomy Technician I (CPT I).
+The program is 11 weeks (3 months) long.
+This program provides education for individuals seeking a career in the clinical or laboratory setting as a California Certified Phlebotomy Technician I (CPT I).
 The 320-hour basic certified CPT I Program provides 80 hours theory didactic, 80 hours in-class practicum, and 160 hours in a clinical rotation.

 Program participants can expect substantial off-campus study in preparation for classroom training.

 Phlebotomy students do their clinical training at Kaiser Permanente facilities.
 The exact location will be determined before clinical experience begins.
 We attempt to place students at a laboratory close to their resident, however, we do not guarantee locations or areas.